-The Spires will arrange for teachers to deliver content in a 'live' manner (either by text or audio and/or visual means).
+Park House school will arrange for teachers to deliver content in a 'live' manner (either by text or audio and/or visual means).
 There is an expectation of teachers to carry out live sessions for all our vulnerable learners.

-Microsoft Teams is a platform that allows for resources to be shared, teachers to provide exposition, and learners to ask questions in 'real-time'.
-Learners will be provided with details of planned sessions and will be expected to participate in them if they are asked and able to.
+Microsoft Teams are platforms that allows for resources to be shared, teachers to provide exposition, and learners to ask questions in 'real-time'.
+Learners will be provided with details of planned sessions, and will be expected to participate in them if they are asked and able to.